kaaproject/kaa/Customization-guide/Customizable-system-components/Owner-verifiers/index.md

 {% assign root_url = page.url | split: '/'%}
 {% capture root_url  %} /{{root_url[1]}}/{{root_url[2]}}/{% endcapture %}

-To implement a custom user verifier, you need to complete the following steps.
+To implement a custom owner verifier, you need to complete the following steps.

 1. Design and compile a configuration schema.
-2. Implement the user verifier based on AbstractKaaUserVerifier.
+2. Implement the owner verifier based on AbstractKaaUserVerifier.
-3. Develop the user verifier descriptor.
+3. Develop the owner verifier descriptor.
-4. Provision the user verifier.
+4. Provision the owner verifier.

-We recommend that you use one of the [existing user verifier implementations](https://github.com/kaaproject/kaa/tree/master/server/verifiers) as a reference.
+We recommend that you use one of the [existing owner verifier implementations](https://github.com/kaaproject/kaa/tree/master/server/verifiers) as a reference.

 ## Configuration schema

-A user verifier configuration schema is an Avro compatible schema that defines configuration parameters of the user verifier.
+A owner verifier configuration schema is an Avro compatible schema that defines configuration parameters of the owner verifier.
 The following parameters in the schema affect Kaa Admin UI layout.

 * displayName - displays the name of the field on UI
 * by_default - displays the default value of the field on UI